-This is a story of how I healed a torn ligament in my knee, in 6 weeks, with my Ayurvedic cauldron of remedies and a hell of a lot of intention.
-Read on if you’re curious about castor oil wraps, accidently dying your leg orange, eating an obscene amount of blueberries or learning how to “yoga” without moving.
+This is a story of how I healed a torn ligament in my knee, in 6 weeks, with my Ayurvedic cauldron of remedies and a lot of intention.
+Read on if you’re curious about castor oil wraps, accidently coloring your leg orange, eating an obscene amount of blueberries or learning how to “yoga” without moving.

-The Injury: Picture this: First snowstorm of the season.
+Picture this: The first snowstorm of the season.
 A skier and snowboarder collide.
 Not the romantic kind.
 A twisted knee.
 An embarrassing descent down the mountain.
 Sled-lifted off of a green run (for those non-snow-sporters—green is the easiest route you can take).
 Suffice to say this may have been the Universe’s way of telling me to slow down.
 And so here I was, two days before teaching yoga at a new studio and I was immobile.

 And so the healing magic commenced…

 There are perks to living with your Ayurvedic classmate.
 My roommate immediately whipped up some golden paste—a recipe of turmeric powder, water, pepper, and coconut oil.
 (The latter two ingredients aid in absorption.)
 Turmeric is the king inflammatory fighter—both when applied topically and also when ingested.

 And thus, we painted my knee bright orange, wrapped it in plastic wrap and elevated it to decrease swelling.
 If you’re trying this at home, be warned: you WILL dye your bathtub orange when rinsing, and you will have an orange knee for the remainder of the week.

 Step Two: More Turmeric.
 Golden Milk.
 And Cocktail Of Super Foods.